jjnether/obsidian_backup/_Misc/Beyond Skyrim/Creation Kit/Scripting/2 Variables and Conditionals.md

 You can think of a variable like a container for information or objects.
 You can set them, you can increment and decrement numeric values, and you can retrieve their contents at a later date.

-In this case we are going to give the script we wrote in the [Hello World Tutorial](https://ck.uesp.net/wiki/Bethesda_Tutorial_Papyrus_Hello_World "Bethesda Tutorial Papyrus Hello World") a variable we will use to count the number of times the player activated it, and do something different each time.
+In this case we are going to give the script we wrote in the [[1 Hello, World!|Hello World Tutorial]] a variable we will use to count the number of times the player activated it, and do something different each time.

 Reopen the pillar's Reference window, and right-click on the HelloWorldScript on the Script tab.
 Select "Edit Source", which will bring up the script editing window.